Kalyan Singh: First term as Chief Minister

 In late 1990 the BJP and its Hindu-nationalist affiliates organised the Ram Rath Yatra, a religious rally in support of its agitation to build a Hindu temple over the Babri Masjid in the city of Ayodhya.
-The yatra became a significant mass movement, and strengthened religious and militant sentiments among Hindus.
+The yatra became a significant mass movement, and strengthened religious sentiments among Hindus.
 Considerable communal violence and polarization occurred in its aftermath.
 The BJP made large gains in the parliamentary and legislative elections that followed in 1991, and was able to form a government in Uttar Pradesh, with Kalyan Singh becoming the Chief Minister for the first time in June 1991.

 As Chief Minister, Singh attempted to run an efficient administration, while also expressing strong support for the agitation to build a temple in Ayodhya.
-Under Singh's leadership, the Uttar Pradesh government acquired 2.77 acre of land adjacent to the Babri Masjid property, The purchase was ostensibly to construct tourist facilities, but it allowed Hindus to conduct religious rituals at the site without directly addressing the legal status of the Babri Masjid.
+Under Singh's leadership, the Uttar Pradesh government acquired 2.77 acre of land adjacent to the Babri Masjid property.
+The purchase was ostensibly to construct tourist facilities, but it allowed Hindus to conduct religious rituals at the site without directly addressing the legal status of the Babri Masjid.
 He and other national leaders of the BJP, including Murli Manohar Joshi, traveled to the disputed site, and promised to build a Hindu temple there.
 The Singh government also removed Baba Lal Das, the Hindu priest who headed the temple that existed within the Babri Masjid complex, in March 1992.
 Lal Das had been a vocal opponent of the agitation to build a Hindu temple over the Babri Masjid.

 On 6 December 1992, the RSS and its affiliates organised a rally involving 150,000 VHP and BJP kar sevaks at the site of the Babri Masjid.
 The ceremonies included speeches by BJP leaders such as L. K. Advani, Murli Manohar Joshi and Uma Bharti.
 Activists of the Bajrang Dal and the Shiv Sena attacked the mosque, breaking through the police barricade, and demolished it.
 Police present at the site did little to stop the demolition.
 Singh had previously given the Indian Supreme court an affidavit, in which he promised that no harm would come to the Babri Masjid.
 A few hours after the demolition, he resigned as Chief Minister.
 The Indian Union government dismissed the Uttar Pradesh state government on the same day.